 The area provides habitat for Braun’s rockcress.
 This plant is federally endangered because there are so few populations in the world – and most of these populations are in Franklin County.
 When a plant is this rare, every group of plants is important.

-With this vote and recent deed transfer comes the next step in ensuring this natural area is preserved - managing the forest to keep it healthy.
+With this vote and deed transfer came the next step in ensuring this natural area is preserved - managing the forest to keep it healthy.
 For instance, pest plant control is needed before forest quality is threatened.
 We have work to do!
 If you would like to contribute time or funds for the effort, click the donate button or contact us to volunteer!